masedo/IOT-dashboard/readme.md

   * Gradle
   * Hibernate

-Component to provide data and user authentication to the frontend, making the frontend agnostic to the data source.
+This component provides data and user authentication to the frontend, making the frontend agnostic to the data source.

-Rest API endpoints:
+REST API endpoints:

 * /login
 * /invalidatetoken